Pâté chinois: Origins

 There are no confirmed appearances of pâté chinois before the 1930s.
 This has led many to believe it was created in the 1930s, but its origins are widely debated and there are multiple hypotheses.

 All current theories are rejected by Jean-Pierre Lemasson, author of the book Le mystère insondable du pâté chinois.
 According to his research, Chinese workers simply ate rice and soybeans during the construction of the Canadian Pacific Railway (ruling out the Railway Hypothesis).
-In addition, he notes that pâté chinois had only appeared on the tables of Quebecois families in the 1930s, which makes it difficult to believe that it appeared during the industrial revolution in Maine (ruling out the South China Hypothesis).
+In addition, he notes that pâté chinois had only appeared on the tables of Québécois families in the 1930s, which makes it difficult to believe that it appeared during the Industrial Revolution in Maine (ruling out the South China Hypothesis).
 According to this author, the origin of pâté chinois remains a mystery.

-Railway Hypothesis
+Railway hypothesis

 This hypothesis suggests that pâté chinois came into existence at the end of the 19th century during the construction of the Canadian Pacific Railway.
 At the time, railway workers, mostly of Asian origin, were said to be fed on the job with only ground beef, potatoes and corn as these ingredients were readily available and inexpensive at the time.
 While working on the railway, these workers created, by force of circumstance, a unique blend, named pâté chinois in their honour.
 French Canadian railway workers would have adopted this new dish shortly thereafter.

-South China Hypothesis
+South China hypothesis

 Another hypothesis suggests that this dish originated from the city of South China in Maine.
-Many French Canadians had emigrated there to find work during the industrial revolution.
+Many French Canadians had emigrated there to find work during the Industrial Revolution.
 The “China pie”, a local specialty, would have become popular among the French Canadians and been translated into pâté chinois.

-Pemmican Hypothesis
+Pemmican hypothesis

 Some believe that pâté chinois might have evolved from pemmican.

-European cuisine took a long time to develop dishes of the 'potato-topped hash' type.
-It had first to assimilate as ingredients both potato and minced beef.
-The discovery of America would open up yet more vistas in cookery and push farther the boundaries of culinary geography; for, while Europe concocted its own version of the dish, here in America, we married "pemmican" (corn and meat) with minced meat from the Old World.
-This combination gave rise to the modern pâté chinois.
-As such, in the context of traditional oven-baked dishes, pâté chinois should be classified, approved and protected by the Ministry of Cultural Affairs.